zxc916684603/ecs/intl.en-US/Product Introduction/Instance/Burstable instances.md

 When you start a stopped instance, CPU credits continue accumulating.

 If the instance runs out-of-service because of payment overdue or expiration, the CPU credits remain valid, but the CPU credit accumulation stops.
-After [../../../../dita-oss-bucket/SP\_2/DNA0011894323/EN-US\_TP\_9650.md\#](../../../../intl.en-US/User Guide/Instances/Reactivate an instance.md#) or [Renew](../../../../intl.en-US/Pricing/Renew instances/Renewal overview.md#) an instance, CPU credits start to accumulate automatically.
+After the instance is reactivated or renewed, CPU credits start to accumulate automatically.

 ## Instance type {#section_c55_fx5_ydb .section}